 - Tier 1 products meet Energy Star requirements at a minimum.

-Pricing: Often high-efficiency products rated by CEE (and Energy Star) are more expensive than their less-efficient peers, but may cost less to operate annually.
+Note: Often high-efficiency products are more expensive than their less-efficient peers, but may cost less to operate annually.

 What it means: Energy Star, the U.S. Environmental Protection Agency’s flagship label, identifies roughly the top 25% of each product category it rates in terms of energy performance.
 It’s the best-known and most widely applied green stamp of approval, covering more than 50 product categories, including appliances, lighting, plumbing, and heating and cooling systems.

 Bad press leads to more reliable Energy Star ratings

 Energy Star beefed up its standards after getting bad press in 2010, when the U.S. Government Accountability Office reported it was able to get fake products approved.
 All products must now be individually reviewed by Energy Star staff and tested by approved third-party labs.

 But Energy Star is still trustworthy, says BuildingGreen, an independent company that educates building professionals on green product certifications:

 - Its standards get more stringent every two years to coincide with manufacturing cycles for new products.

 - It responded quickly after being called on the carpet by changing its product approval process.

 It’s easy to find Energy Star labels in the store, but if you want to research your purchase in advance, download compliant product lists.